foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/redguard-barbarian.md

 #### Boots

-* **Fortify Movement Speed:** *Your Movement Speed is increased by 20%.*
 * **Fortify Stamina:** *Your Stamina is increased by 50.*
 * **Fortify Stamina Regeneration:** *Your Stamina Regeneration is increased by 50%.*
+* **Resist [Element]:** *Your [Element] Resistance is increased by 50%.*

 The options here aren't exciting but they aren't without usefulness.
-More Movement Speed keeps you on top of your enemies.
-And more Stamina (or regeneration) means more power attacks which means more devastation.
+More Stamina (or Regeneration) means more power attacks which means more devastation.
+Short of that, you can always bolster your elemental defenses.
+Or boost your Carry Weight.

 #### Necklace